truesellj/JSFunSummer2021/docs/Syllabus.md

 - Visual Studio Code IDE \*
 - Browser Developer Tools

 \* We will be teaching with Visual Studio Code and highly recommend that you use it too.
-If you are experienced with programming and command line, and you believe that you can translate whatever we teach you in Visual Studio Code to your editor of choice, you may opt for another editor, but we will not be able to help you if problems arise.
+If you are experienced with programming and the command line, and you believe that you can translate whatever we teach you in Visual Studio Code to your editor of choice, you may opt for another editor, but we will not be able to help you if problems arise.

 ## Class Policies

 ### Class Format & Communications

 The class will be taught over Microsoft Team's video conferencing.
 AlbanyCanCode adminstration will give you access and provide training over Microsoft Teams.
-Please contact either Greg or another member of the administrative team for technical support.
+Please contact either John Sturman or another member of the administrative team for technical support.

 Most of the communication outside of class will take place on Slack.
 Please check it regularly.
 The class’s public channel is _#jsfun-summer-2021_.